wilmoore/vagrant-init/readme.md

 Usage
 ------------------------------

-Once you have all of the required software installed (VirtualBox, Vagrant) clone the project or download and unarchive into a directory on your computer then run the following commands in a terminal:
+Once you have all of the required software installed (VirtualBox, Vagrant) fork and clone the project or download and unarchive into a directory on your computer then run the following commands in a terminal:

     % # cd to the directory where you unarchived the tarball
     % vagrant up